-- Notify commodities which will be subject to quality control and/or inspection prior to export, - Establish standards of quality for such notified commodities, and - Specify the type of quality control and / or inspection to be applied to such commodities.

-Besides its advisory role, the Export Inspection Council, also exercises technical and administrative and Mumbai established by the Ministry of Commerce, Government of India, under Section 7 of the Act for the purpose of implementing the various measures and policies formulated by the Export Inspection Council of India.
+- Notify commodities which will be subject to quality control and/ or inspection prior to export, - Establish standards of quality for such notified commodities, and - Specify the type of quality control and / or inspection to be applied to such commodities.
+Besides its advisory role, the Export Inspection Council, also exercises technical and administrative control over the five Export Inspection Agencies (EIAs), one each at Channai, Delhi, Kochi, Kolkata and Mumbai established by the Ministry of Commerce, Government of India, under Section 7 of the Act for the purpose of implementing the various measures and policies formulated by the Export Inspection Council of India.